swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 to add an `@unknown default:` case to any switch state for enumerations that are not marked with `@frozen`.
 Importantly, this only applies to enums that are imported from other modules that are not in the same package.
-For enums inside the same modules of the declaring package switches is still required to be exhaustive and doesn't require an `@unknown default:` case.
+For enums inside the same modules of the declaring package switches are still required to be exhaustive and don't require an `@unknown default:` case.

 Since enabling a language feature applies to the whole module at once we also propose adding a new attribute `@extensible` analogous to `@frozen`.
 This